aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/java/psd-conversion/gif-image-layers-to-tiff/_index.md

 import java.io.FileNotFoundException;
 ```
 ## Step 1: Set Up Your Environment
 Make sure you have Java and Aspose.PSD for Java installed on your system.
-If not, refer to the [official documentation](https://reference.aspose.com/psd/java/) for installation instructions.
+If not, refer to the [documentation](https://reference.aspose.com/psd/java/) for installation instructions.
 ## Step 2: Import Aspose.PSD Library
 In your Java project, include the Aspose.PSD library by adding it to your project's dependencies.
 You can download the library [here](https://releases.aspose.com/psd/java/).
 ## Step 3: Create a PSD Image Object